-- Background is commonly slow with paroxysms of <2.5 Hz slow spike wave.
+- The background is commonly slow with paroxysms of <2.5 Hz slow spike-wave.
 Paroxysmal fast activity (≥ 10 Hz) is seen in slow sleep.
 The latter 2 features are mandatory requirements (slow spike/wave and paroxysmal fast activity).

 - Ictal EEG is variable according to seizure type.
 Tonic seizures are often associated with paroxysms of generalised fast activity (~20 Hz); atypical absences with <2.5 Hz slow spike and wave.
 Flattening of the EEG is also seen during tonic seizures.

 - Needs careful consideration in an obtunded patient with LGS, particularly if head injury has occurred during the tonic seizures and drop attacks (potential for injury, foe example subdural haematoma).